benmoose/atomic-reducer/README.md

 ```

 As you can imagine, this can easily lead to repetition.
 Furthermore, it becomes
-painful to manage nested state (setting the `loading` property for the `repo`
+painful to manage nested state (10 lines just to set `loading: true` 😵).
-entity takes 10 lines in this example 😵).

-With atomic reducer, the above can be re-written as:
+With Atomic Reducer, the above can be re-written as:

 ```js
 import { combineReducers } from 'redux'